ntdat02092002/Kalapa-HTR-OCR/README.md

 ### 1.2 Download data

-After that, we generated 5 synthtic data for training and fine-tuning:
+After that, we generated 5 synthtic data for training and fine-tuning (arrange in order of generation as described in the pipeline section):

 - images_no_style([link](https://drive.google.com/file/d/1_MzAYl_8pPqhOE1WSUO68Wl1d8vrzFep/view?usp=sharing))